apteacher/apteacher.github.io/z_page4.markdown

 # attendance

 If you must be absent and you know ahead of time, then let me know and I will try to refer you to the topic to be covered that day.
 You are responsible for obtaining missed notes and other class details from your classmates.
-Given the pace of the curriculum, I must inform you that one missed class meeting can have a big impact on a student’s progress in this course.
+Given the pace of the curriculum, I must inform you that one missed class meeting can have a big impact on your progress in this course.

 # smart devices policy